Playback and Options

 - Once: will stop after reaching the end of the composition or the last Work Area

-- Bounce: also known as Ping-Pong, will play the animation forwards and backwards without stopping
+- Bounce: also known as Ping-Pong; will play the animation forward and backward without stopping

 -